 The site of the proposed development is currently an open carpark on asphalt.
 The carpark is used on a daily basis, with cars regularly parking on the edge of the mangroves.
+More recently, the north-east corner of the car park has been used to store construction equipment and stockpile spoil.
 Noise levels have not been measured at this location.